freesewing/freesewing/markdown/dev/reference/api/part/config/options/pct/fromabs/en.md

 // First import the method
 import { pctBasedOn } from '@freesewing/core'

-const config = {
-  // ...
 options: {
   chestEase: {
     pct: 8,
     min: 0,
     max: 20,
     // Pass the measurement name as parameter
     // and spread the return value into your option ...pctBasedOn('chest')
-    }
   }
 }
 ```